WatForm/fortress/DevelopersGuide.md

         + unapply: ??

-* Transitive Closure (use one of these)
+* Transitive Closure (use one of these) @Owen
-    - ClosurePositiveTransformer
+    - ClosureNegativeTransformer
         + problemState -> problemState
         + purpose:
             * if the tc of an expr is only uses positively